 Philippa got busy finding the money to pay for desk-based research by ULAS.
-The Richard III Society, under the leadership of chairman Phil Stone, stepped up to fund it … and the results, which included consulting a 1741 map of Leicester, confirmed that the history of The Greyfriars site, as discovered by Ricardian researchers over the years, was 100 per cent accurate.
-The next step was a ground-penetrating radar (GPR) survey, and Phil made sure this also reached its funding target.
+This would enable her as the client in the project to formally commission the archaeological search for the king.
+She knew that the Richard III Society offered bursaries for original historical research.
+Philippa’s application was successful and under the leadership of chairman Phil Stone, the Society authorised her immediate payment.
+Philippa now formally commissioned the archaeological contractors and the desk-based assessment … and the results, which included consulting a 1741 map of Leicester, confirmed that the history of The Greyfriars site, as discovered by Ricardian researchers over the years, was 100 per cent accurate.
+The next step was a ground-penetrating radar (GPR) survey.
+Philippa commissioned leading geophysics experts Stratascan in Worcester, securing Ricardian and private investment to fund this original research, and Phil stepped up to ensure this also reached its funding target.

 The years ticked by, and the project moved forward – 2011 for the GPR – would it be 2012 for the dig?
-This was the big one, and serious funding was needed to commission ULAS to do a full archaeological excavation.
+This was the big one, and serious funding was needed for Philippa to commission ULAS to do the full archaeological excavation as planned and agreed.
 Equipment had to be paid for, disruption of services had to be paid for, restitution of the ground afterwards had to be paid for … and Philippa found a sponsor.
-The dig was on for April 2012 – but then the sponsorship fell through!
+Agreements were signed off and the dig was on for April 2012 – but then the sponsorship fell through!

 Within 2 days Annette had orchestrated an appeal campaign and leaflet.
 In one day Philippa had emailed Ricardians all over the world.
 Within 2 weeks Richard's army of Ricardian donors had more than made good the shortfall.
 Who'd have believed it possible?
 Ricardians and the Richard III Society now constituted the main sponsors of the Looking For Richard project.